Clinica Evangelica Morava – Honduras

-Clinica Morava’s lead physician is Dr. Ovelio Lopez, Director of the Moravian Medical Program in Honduras, and Dr. Benno Marx, Hospital Director.
+Clinica Evangelica Morava’s lead physician is Dr. Ovelio Lopez, Director of the Moravian Medical Program in Honduras, accompanied by a Nicaraguan surgeon.
 Dr. Lopez completed his medical degree from Havana, Cuba, in 2008, did further studies in Venezuela, and then obtained his full licensure with the Medical College of Honduras.
-He worked one year at the Moravian Clinic in Cauquira, Honduras, before assuming his present position at Ahuas in 2012.
-Dr. Lopez is also assisted by Dr. Benno Marx, who graduated from the Guatemala National University Medical School in 1983, finished a Family Medicine residency at East Carolina University in North Carolina in 1987, then did a special surgical fellowship at Bowman Gray School of Medicine of one year.
-The Marx family worked at the Ahuas Clinic for 7 years, then moved to Washington State, where Dr. Marx worked at the Farm Workers Clinic for 18 years, before returning to Ahuas in 2012.
+Dr. Benno Marx, whose father established the Clinica in the 1950s, is also present at times.
+Dr. Marx completed a family medicine residency at East Carolina University in North Carolina in 1987, then did a special surgical fellowship at Bowman Gray School of Medicine.

 Student Lodging & Meals

-Room, meals and laundry are provided at a nominal cost to visitors.
+Room, meals and laundry are provided to visitors on location at the clinic at a nominal cost.
 The food is simple but good.
 Rice with coconut, and beans, is delicious!
 Accommodations in Ahuas are simple, similar to summer camp, with running water and showers.
 The clinic enjoys continues electricity from a large solar panel/battery bank system, although power is limited during night hours; a diesel generator provides backup.

-Communication to Ahuas or Honduras has improved vastly in recent years over.
-There are five cell phone towers in Ahuas, including 3G capability, and many people own their own cell phones (using CLARO or TIGO).
+Communication to Ahuas or Honduras has improved vastly, with reliable cell phone service used by many local citizens.
 Calls or messaging to the U.S. is very reasonable.
-While one can bring their own cell phone from the North American, they must be unlocked first.
-It is often easier simply to buy a local phone with prepaid cards as needed.
+While one can bring their own cell phone from the North American, it must be “unlocked” in advance.
+Some visitors find it easier simply to buy a local phone with prepaid cards as needed.

 INMED invites all participants to consider raising extra funds to financially support this facility.
 While such efforts are not required, they provide opportunity for INMED personnel to become involved in this important aspect of international healthcare.